VcDevel/Vc/README.md

 # Vc: portable, zero-overhead C++ types for explicitly data-parallel programming

+*NOTE*: This is the development version, implementing https://wg21.link/p0214.
+For production use consider the latest release or the 1.3 branch.

+## Introduction

 Recent generations of CPUs, and GPUs in particular, require data-parallel codes for full efficiency.
 Data parallelism requires that the same sequence of operations is applied to different input data.
 CPUs and GPUs can thus reduce